 The inspiration behind the electronic teleprompter came in the late 1940s from Broadway actor Fred Barton.
 Fred wanted a device that could help him remember his lines.
 Actors were having trouble making the transition from theater to television.
 Instead of having several weeks to learn a script for a show, they were now expected to learn lines for the new art form of nerve wracking live television on a weekly, or even daily basis.
 He went to 20th Century Fox Vice President for Radio and Television Irvin Kahn with the idea of cue cards on a motorized system.
 In turn, Kahn sought the expertise of Hubert Schlafly, an electrical broadcast engineer and director of television research at Fox.
 Schlafly developed the first paper scroll prompter.
 It consisted of pulleys and butcher paper in half a suitcase.
 It debuted in 1950 on the soap opera The First Hundred Years.
 Then the Ed Sullivan Show and The Tonight Show.

 Schlafly, Kahn, and Barton were convinced that there was a huge potential market for their invention, so they started a new company, naming it TelePrompTer Corp.
 The first big break of the company outside the studio came when former president Herbert Hoover introduced the TelePrompTer as a political speaker tool in a speech before the 1952 Republican National Convention.

 At the same time, I Love Lucy producer Jess Oppenheimer made claims taking credit for the invention of the teleprompter

-He applied and was granted a US patent for the device.
-His version of the teleprompter was used for the commercial productions of Lucille Ball’s.
-Apart from this dispute, President Dwight D. Eisenhower was the first president to use a teleprompter for his State of the Union address.
+He applied and was awarded a US patent for the device.
+His version of the teleprompter was used for the commercial productions of Lucille Ball’s I Love Lucy.